Murrow Turning Over in His Grave: Meaning

-Lindsey Buckingham wrote the song to reflect his belief that Edward R. Murrow, an CBS News journalist in the 1940s, 1950s and 1960s, would be greatly dismayed by the present-day media.
+Lindsey Buckingham wrote the song to reflect his belief that Edward R. Murrow, a CBS News journalist in the 1940s, 1950s and 1960s, would be greatly dismayed by the present-day media.
 He cited one of Murrow's speeches about the dangers of television being used to "delude" and "distract" people and the necessity of programmers using television in a responsible manner as inspiration for the lyrical content.

 Buckingham mentioned in an interview with Performing Songwriter that "Murrow Turning Over in His Grave" is about the concentration of media ownership.
 "We're seeing that coming true on so many levels.
 Especially in the world today, where all the media is basically owned and controlled and edited to a certain point of view, in the name of objective news, by all the same people who are tied in with another company.
 A good example would be GE owning NBC.
 Murrow would be turning over in his grave if he were to see all of this."
 He also told Guitar World that the ownership of NBC by GE advanced certain narratives at the expense of objectivity.

 Murrow gave that famous parting speech when he left CBS, warning what would happen if we didn't take responsibility for TV and use it in the right way.
 Obviously, we haven't.
 So "Murrow" is just a song about how the media gets abused and how it is used for propaganda.

 Structure and production

 The song features Buckingham singing the two verses in a falsetto with the chorus being composed of many overdubbed vocals.
 Considerable studio production manipulation is used to give the song a synthetic and technological mood.
 It was described by Billboard as a "bass-heavy" stomper, and by writer Ken Richardson as "fascinating dark stuff".
 Buckingham's guitar style on the song was described by Greg Kot of the Chicago Tribune as a "psychedelic sun shower".

-The song's closing section features a distorted guitar solo of over 90 seconds while three separate guitars accompany.
+The song's closing section features a distorted guitar solo of over 90 seconds.
 To create a distorted effect on his vocals, Buckingham recorded a cluster of five-seven tracks that were out of tune with each other.
 He said of its recording: "This song has elements of something quite traditional and recognizable in an almost generic sort of way, yet it departs from that at the chorus when you're suddenly into this weird Brian Wilson/Yardbirds acid thing.
 I would never want to do something that was generic all the way through."
 The vocals of the chorus partially recreate the traditional song "Black Betty", with Buckingham singing "Ed Murrow had a child, the damn thing went wild" in a shared mix with the song's title, which is sung simultaneously.